marcorei/angular-responsive-parallax/README.md

 # angular-responsive-parallax

-Parallaxe backgrounds with responsive images.
+Parallax backgrounds with responsive images.

 ## How it works

 <a href="https://github.com/scottjehl/picturefill">picturefill.js</a> provides a great way to deliver different images for different screen sizes. **angular-responsive-parallax** uses these images to create a scrolling parallax.

-If the screen size changes <a href="https://github.com/scottjehl/picturefill">picturefill.js</a> and **angular-responsive-parallax** will react and ajust the parallax effect.
+If the screen size changes <a href="https://github.com/scottjehl/picturefill">picturefill.js</a> and **angular-responsive-parallax** react and ajust the parallax effect.

 ## How to use